NAME AND REGISTERED AGENT

 Section 2.
 Registered Office and Agent.
 The Corporation shall have and continuously maintain a registered office in The District of Columbia, and a registered agent whose office is identical with such registered office, as required by the District of Columbia Nonprofit Corporation Act.

 Section 3.
 Other Offices.
-The Corporation may have such other office or offices, at such suitable place or places within or without the District of Columbia, as the Board of Directors may from time to time determine as necessary or desirable for the conduct of the affairs of the Corporation.
+The Corporation may have such other office or offices, at such suitable place or places within or outside the District of Columbia, as the Board of Directors may from time to time determine as necessary or desirable for the conduct of the affairs of the Corporation.

 PURPOSES AND LIMITATIONS

 WAME is a non-profit organization whose mission is to promote the best of scientific medicine in order to improve the health of the public.
-Its specific purposes are to (1) facilitate cooperation and communication among editors of medical journals throughout the world, (2) improve editorial standards and promote professionalism in medical editing through education, self-criticism, and self-governance, and (3) promote research in peer review and medical editing.
+Its specific purposes are to: (1) facilitate cooperation and communication among editors of medical journals throughout the world; (2) improve editorial standards and promote professionalism in medical editing through education, self-criticism, and self-governance; and (3) promote research in peer review and medical editing.

 Section 1.
 Membership.
 Members may vote on those items submitted by the Board to the members, hold office, and serve on committees.
 Individuals qualify for membership, if they meet one or both of the following criteria:

 1) Editors.
 Editors of peer-reviewed medical journals are eligible for membership.